benfrick/docs-portfolio/src/doc/commerce/checkout/use-carts.md

 ### Use Troubleshooting Tools

-- Use the general troubleshooting tips in the [Using NDe APIs](/doc/getting-started/using-nike-apis.html#troubleshooting) guide.
+- Use the general troubleshooting tips in the [Using Nike APIs](/doc/getting-started/using-nike-apis.html#troubleshooting) guide.

 - Use a Splunk query (requires access) to check for issues with your request.